dojo/webpack-contrib/README.md

 ## css-module-decorator-loader

-A webpack loader that injects CSS module path info into the generated modules, making it easier for `@dojo/widget-core` to resolve theme styles.
+A webpack loader that injects CSS module path information into the generated modules, making it easier for `@dojo/widget-core` to resolve theme styles.
 This loader takes no options.

 ## css-module-dts-loader